aaronpowell/aaronpowell.github.io/src/documents/posts/2012-01-25-macros-in-packages.md

---- cson
+---
   title: "Macros in packages"
   metaTitle: "Macros in packages"
   description: "Wanting to include a Macro in your v5 package, where do you start?"
   revised: "2012-01-25"
   date: "2012-01-25"
-tags: ["umbaco","umbraco-5","umbraco"]
+  tags:
+    - "umbaco"
+    - "umbraco-5"
+    - "umbraco"
   migrated: "true"
-urls: ["/umbraco/macros-in-packages"]
+  urls:
+    - "/umbraco/macros-in-packages"
-summary: """
+  summary: ""

-"""
 ---
 So you're working on an Umbraco 5 package and you want to be able to ship your own Macro with it.
 Seems like a common scenario you want to do yeah?
 It's something that's possible in v4 right?
 So how do you go about doing it in v5?